cs1302uga/cs1302-ce02/README.md

 * Emacs Reference Card: https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf

+## Course-Specific Learning Outcomes

+* **LO1.a:** Navigate and modify files, directories, and permissions in a multi-user Unix-like environment.

 ## Questions

 In your notes, clearly answer the following questions.
 These instructions assume that you are